SmartTokenLabs/token-negotiator/README.md

 As the web developer you can configure which collections are supported by your website to provide custom experiences to token holders.

-Token holders can then attest ownership of tokens within collections, towards opening up custom tokenised web experiences you design.
+Token holders can then attest ownership of tokens within collections, to access custom tokenised web experiences you design.

 <img src="https://raw.githubusercontent.com/TokenScript/token-negotiator/main/mock-images/tn-example.png" alt="token negotiator component" style="width:280px;"/>